alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 In addition, feel free to use [Native queries](https://jakartaee.github.io/persistence/latest/api/jakarta.persistence/jakarta/persistence/EntityManager.html#createNativeQuery(java.lang.String)) , [Named Native Queries](https://jakartaee.github.io/persistence/latest/api/jakarta.persistence/jakarta/persistence/NamedNativeQuery.html) or [Stored Procedure Queries](https://jakartaee.github.io/persistence/latest/api/jakarta.persistence/jakarta/persistence/StoredProcedureQuery.html)  (**ONLY FOR**) for the 10-20%  of your most time-consuming queries.
 At the end of the day, you won't be faster using an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)!

-For instance, when you use a SQL view, you can easily run either a native query or fetch a DTO or a tuple (see [above](#dto)):
+For instance, when you use a SQL view, you can, with no effort, run either a native query or fetch a DTO or a tuple (see [above](#dto)):

 Here is a trivial example to illustrate it: